 Third, consider the sub-issue of consistency.
 In the above example, the union needs to show that the break was regularly taken.

-The next sub-issue, and perhaps the most important in this example, is that the practice was accepted by both parties and integral to the employment relationship.
-Further, that it was matter of an obligation, and not something that was convenient or by happenstance.
-In the example of the afternoon break, testimony must show that the supervisor knew and accepted and approved the break.
+The next sub-issue and perhaps the most important in this example is that the practice was accepted by both parties and integral to the employment relationship.
+Further, it was a matter of an obligation, and not something that was convenient or by happenstance.
+In the example of the afternoon break, the testimony must show that the supervisor knew and accepted and approved the break.
 In this way, you can argue that the practice was mutually binding.

 The most famous citation to this latter point is by Arbitrator Harry Shulman, sitting as an umpire in Ford Motor Co. cases, who ruled that a practice cannot be binding simply because it existed.
 In Shulman’s view, the practice had to arise out an agreement and it was the fact of an agreement between the parties that permitted the arbitrator to enforce a past practice.

 Arbitrator Shulman is also often cited because he used colorful language to describe the proof in past practice cases: “A bog of contradictions, fragments, doubts, and one-side views,” which came out of the mouths of witnesses.
 Ford Motor Co-UAW, Opinion A-278, 19 LA 237 (1952).